Child rescued, man arrested after car crashes into Sims Bayou in SE Houston

 Crews were expected to return to the bayou late Monday morning to begin removal of the now fully-submerged Mini Cooper.

-The Austin personal injury attorneys of Gibson Hill understand how difficult it is to recover from the aftermath of a serious accident.
-We have helped people face these challenges and have guided them through the legal system's complexities in order to help them receive the best medical treatment available as well as financial compensation.
-Call for a free consultation today.
+The Houston personal injury attorneys of Gibson Hill understand how difficult it is to recover from the aftermath of a serious accident.
+We have helped people face these challenges and guided them through the legal system's complexities to help them receive the best medical treatment and financial compensation.
+Call (713) 659-4000 for a free consultation with one of our Houston Car Accident Lawyers today.

 Note: Serious accidents happen every day in Texas.
 Our blog serves as a reminder of this devastating fact and we hope that increased awareness of the risks we all face every day helps us take further steps towards prevention.
 Our posts are sourced from local news outlets and are updated frequently.
 Should you find details that are out of date or incorrect, please let us know so we may update the post to contain the most current information.